Blog — Events

 The forum will consist of short opening presentations, followed by four panels.
 A cocktail hour will conclude the event.

 Title: The Future of the Individual

 Date: Thursday, November 6

 Time: 1:00 PM to 5:30 PM (followed by a cocktail hour).
-Registration and lunch begin at 12:15 PM.
+Registration and lunch begin at noon.
+Event program with agenda.